 It is legal to raffle a house in the UK, and there are some websites available that will facilitate the raffling of a property.

 However, the Advertising Standards Authority says it has investigated various property raffle promotions and found many to have breached their own terms and conditions, changed the closing date or even withheld the prize.

 The ASA also says that organisers may have omitted conditions or even offered the winner a lower value cash prize.

 Among the ASA’s rules and regulations, these are the important ones:

 - Award the described prize or an equivalent that’s reasonable;

 - Make clear the closing date – and think carefully before changing this;

-- Decide whether you want to offer a free entry route into the raffle;
+- Decide whether you want to offer a free entry route;

 - Do not mislead participants by leaving out important conditions.

 There is another caveat for offering your property as a raffle prize, and that’s what do you do if you don’t sell enough tickets?